lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 ### Contextual Explanation

+> This was tricky to setup so I went in depth with this explanation

 I’ve created the `SimpleTrack` class originally to make handling tracks easier than with the stock `Live.Track.Track` objects (because I can add my listeners, events, methods etc) and also to get a stronger typing experience.
 Conceptually they are simple and a one to one mapping to a track.
+In reality I pimped them quite a bit.

 But what I really wanted when I started the script was to be able to manipulate group tracks as if they were a non group track (e.g. arming / soloing / recording etc …).
-This is because I wanted to record midi and audio in a group track at the same track, the group track being actually one instrument.
+This is because I wanted to record midi and audio in a group track at the same time, the group track representing actually one instrument (e.g. my prophet rev2).

-So I created the `AbstractGroupTrack` which is a mapping from a group track.
-But because all my tracks are already mapped to a `SimpleTrack` they are indeed mapped from a `SimpleTrack`. and `AbstractGroupTrack.base_track` is this `SimpleTrack` while `SimpleTrack.abstract_group_track` is the opposite relationship.
+So I created the `AbstractGroupTrack` which is another way of representing a group track and wraps a `SimpleTrack` (because all tracks are still `SimpleTrack`s).
+But because all my tracks are already wrapped by a `SimpleTrack`, sub tracks of an `AbstractGroupTrack` are either `SimpleTrack` or `AbstractGroupTrack` (the Composite pattern !). and `AbstractGroupTrack.base_track` is this `SimpleTrack` while `SimpleTrack.abstract_group_track` is the opposite relationship.
+This base_track property somehow breaks the composite pattern so I could maybe remove it one day.

 What is conceptual here is that I’m creating a double mapping layer (iterating twice on the track list on set startup).
 The first layer is just `SimpleTrack` creation and is straightforward.

 The second layer is the `AbstractGroupTrack` creation and is not as straightforward.
 I’m effectively mapping all group tracks of the set into subclasses of `AbstractGroupTrack`.
-But I’m still keeping the `SimpleTrack` mapping, it is necessary for several reasons, notably that the `SimpleTrack` handles access to the underlying LOM objects.
+But I’m still keeping the `SimpleTrack` mapping, it is necessary for several reasons, notably that the `SimpleTrack` handles access to the underlying LOM objects, but also because non foldable tracks are always simply `SimpleTrack`s

 The only thing complicated here is that each group track is both a `SimpleTrack` and an `AbstractGroupTrack` .
 Both objects can access the other and that’s part of the glue between the 2 layers.

 One touchy thing with this setup is for example if we have nested group tracks then we will effectively have the two layer setup with `SimpleTrack` group track objects having `SimpleTrack` sub tracks and `AbstractGroupTrack` having either `AbstractGroupTrack` or `SimpleTrack` sub tracks.

 So it means that when accessing an `AbstractGroupTrack` sub tracks we have either classes (so actually : `List[AbstractTrack]`).
-But when accessing the same Live track from its `SimpleTrack` object the sub_tracks are : `List[SimpleTrack]`.
+But when accessing the same Live track from its `SimpleTrack` wrapper object the sub_tracks are : `List[SimpleTrack]`.

 It’s a bit convoluted but for me it means `AbstractTrack`s are the interface to the controller and what the interface sees.
 They handle logic but leave implementation details to the lower `SimpleTrack`s layer.
 The lower layer handles all the tiny lom logic and listeners and emit their own events when necessary.

 Details :

 * `SimpleTrack`: one to one mapping with `Live.Track.Track`.
 Subclassed by
 * `AbstractGroupTrack` (abstract) : One to one on a Live group track (`SimpleTrack`) and handling actions on sub_tracks.
-Taking into account sub_tracks can be thought of as a one to many mapping with `SimpleTrack`.

     Sub tracks of an `AbstractGroupTrack` can access their `SimpleTrack` group_track by `self.group_track` (as any grouped track) and abstract_group_track (`AbstractGroupTrack`) by `self.abstract_group_track`.
     Subclassed by

     * `SimpleGroupTrack` : A group track with no specific behavior.
     * `ExternalSynthTrack`.
 Allows recording an external synth easily: abstraction track wrapping :
-        * A midi `SimpleTrack`
+        * A midi `SimpleMidiTrack`
+        * An audio `SimpleAudioTrack`
-        * An audio `SimpleTrack`
+        * An audio `SimpleAudioTailTrack` : to record clip tails
+        * One or many `SimpleDummyTrack`s : because clip automation doesn't exist for group tracks.
 * `AbstractTrack `: top of the inheritance hierarchy for any track object (and an abstract class).
 This class groups all common attributes and methods that are indeed the interface of any track object.
 Including :

-    * self.base_track is always the track itself or the group_track in the case of an `AbstractGroupTrack`
+    * `self.base_track` is always the track itself or the group_track in the case of an `AbstractGroupTrack`
-    * self._track is the underlying `Live.Track.Track` object (and == self.base_track._track)
+    * `self._track` is the underlying `Live.Track.Track` object (and == `self.base_track._track`)
-    * self.group_track is the `SimpleTrack` mapping of self._track.group_track
+    * `self.group_track` is the `SimpleTrack` mapping of `self._track.group_track`
-    * self.abstract_group_track is the `AbstractGroupTrack` parent if it exists
+    * `self.abstract_group_track` is the `AbstractGroupTrack` parent if it exists

 ## Global track objects and lists {#global-track-objects-and-lists}